Introducing "OSRS Ironmen", a list of 150+ OSRS Ironmen YouTube Series ⚒️

 Luckily, I found this solution that uses an ingenious approach:

-• A CSS rule hides all image elements inside any element with the class hide.
+- A CSS rule hides all image elements inside any element with the class

-• Pressing the toggle button will remove or add the hide class from body.
+class by default. - Pressing the toggle button will remove or add the

 This solution was very efficient, and meant minimal code: 3 lines of CSS, 3 lines of JS, and a tiny change to the layout HTML.